-Luminous intensity is the ability to emit light into a given direction, or it is the luminous flux that is radiated by the light source in a given direction within the unit of the spatial angel.
-If the point light source emits Ø lumens into a small spatial angel ß, the luminous intensity is I=Ø/ß.
+Luminous intensity is the ability to emit light into a given direction, or it is the luminous flux that is radiated by the light source in a given direction within the unit of the spatial angle.
+If the point light source emits Ø lumens into a small spatial angle ß, the luminous intensity is I=Ø/ß.

 The unit of luminous intensity is candela.
 There is a standard that details the candela definition.
 This includes the standard light source and the physical conditions of the measurement.

 The luminance value indicates glare and discomfort when we look at the lighting source.

 These values are very high for the sun or a small lamp and are low for large lighting

 This definition determines the amount of light that covers a surface.
 If Ø is the luminous flux and S is the area of the given surface, then the illuminance E is determined by E=Ø/S.